plops/sb-look-ma-no-libusb/README.md

 generates a few files in /tmp.
 If your architecture is AMD64, running C2FFI again is not required.
 It should suffice to load native-usb-ffi.lisp with the definitions that C2FFI generated on my system.
-In this case neither the c2ffi binary nor the Common Lisp package cl-autowrap are required.
+In this case the c2ffi binary is not required.

   [33d1]: #x-28NATIVE-USB-3A-40INSTALL-SEC-20MGL-PAX-3ASECTION-29 "Installation"
   [4e5e]: #x-28NATIVE-USB-3A-40USAGE-SEC-20MGL-PAX-3ASECTION-29 "Usage"